seng438-winter-2022/seng438-a4-redwanine/Assignment4-ReportTemplate.md

 # How the team work/effort was divided and managed

+We split the work evenly across each person.
+We each spent time doing the mutation tests, and created ways to handle the survived mutants.
+Afterwards, each person created their own tests for selenium and we compiled them all after everyone was complete.

 # Difficulties encountered, challenges overcome, and lessons learned

+The mutation testing was very annoying for our group.
+That is because it took a long time to setup, due to many different errors that we were encountering.
+Furthermore, running the PIT tool took on average 20 minutes to load.
+Selenium on the other hand wasn’t as difficult to use, although it is also buggy at times.
+Running the same tests on a different computer or different internet network would sometimes mess with the test’s success for no reason.
+Hopefully the next assignment will involve tools that are more user friendly for students to actually use.

 # Comments/feedback on the lab itself

+Overall the assignment taught us some skills on testing more features of a program.
+It would be really appreciated if for the next lab, we will not be given tools are very difficult to use by students.
+Something that is easier to setup, less buggy and doesn’t take 20 minutes to run would be appreciated :).